Mountain Fork Mighty Maxx

 I have been asked many times why do we not take photos when they are newborn.
 Reason being, littermates can be hard to tell apart, especially if the litter is all blue tabby or all brown tabbys without any distinguishing white markings.
 By the time they reach 8 weeks of age, I can easily tell them apart.

-How do I reserve a kitten by PayPal?
+How do I reserve/hold a kitten by PayPal?

 Please send an email request.
 I answer emails with the purchase agreement attached; pick up dates noted when kittens go to their forever homes, after completion of the weaning process, beginning at 10 weeks of age.
-The buyer (person who sends/places the PayPal deposit) signs the purchase agreement with an actual signature, emails it back as well as their non-refundable $300 PayPal deposit.
-The deposit is credited towards the purchase price of the kitten.
-Please visit our "PayPal" page, where buyers send their deposit via the PayPal link.
+The buyer (person who sends/places the PayPal holding fee) signs the purchase agreement with an actual signature, emails it back as well as their non-refundable $300 PayPal holding fee.
+The holding fee is credited towards the purchase price of the kitten.
+Please visit our "PayPal" page, where buyers send their holding fee on a specific kitten, via the PayPal link.

 What steps are required to reserve a specific kitten out of a litter?

-We do not hold kittens without a deposit once their photos are posted at 8 weeks of age.
+We do not hold kittens without a holding fee once their announcement is are posted.
 Please be aware when inquiring on any kitten listed as "Available", we are often times replying to other inquiries on the same kitten.
 Confirm with us a kitten is available, and we will email the purchase agreement.
-Once we receive the signed purchase agreement, Buyer places their PayPal deposit to hold that specific kitten.
+Once we receive the signed purchase agreement, Buyer places their $300 PayPal holding fee to hold that specific kitten.
 The remaining balance is due in "Cash Only" (no checks) at the time of kitten pick up.
 We reserve the right to refuse the sale of any kitten.
-If we do so, the deposit would be promptly refunded.
+If we do so, the holding fee would be promptly refunded.

-Should a Buyer place a PayPal deposit with us in turn holding a kitten until the mutually agreed upon pick up date, then Buyer ignores pick up appointment or informs us they are unable to pick up their kitten, the PayPal deposit(s) would be forfeited.
+Should a Buyer place a PayPal holding fee with us in turn holding a kitten until the mutually agreed upon pick up date, then Buyer ignores pick up appointment or informs us they are unable to pick up their kitten, the PayPal holding fee(s) would be forfeited.